ni/semi-test-library-dotnet/Examples/source/Sequence/SMUGangPinGroup/README.md

 ### Case A: Ganging Pin Group with 4 channels

 Within the accompanying pin map file, there is one pin group named "Vcc4ch".
 The pins in this pin group map to four channels, each channel belonging to a different single-channel PXIe-4137 module.
-Note that the first pin in the pin group is considered the primary channel when performing the ganging operation, in this case channel 0 of `SMU_4137_C1_S02` for site 0 and channel 0 of `SMU_4137_C1_S06` for site 1.
-The pin group name is then passed as parameter to the `SMUGangPinsFIMVThenUngang` method by the GangAndFIMV - 4 Channels step in the MainSequence of the sequence file.
+Note that the first pin in the pin group is considered the primary channel during the ganging operation; in this case, channel 0 of `SMU_4137_C1_S02` for site 0 and channel 0 of `SMU_4137_C1_S06` for site 1.
+The pin group name is then passed as a parameter to the `SMUGangPinsFIMVThenUngang` method by the GangAndFIMV - 4 Channels step in the MainSequence of the sequence file.

 ### Case B: Ganging Pin Group with 2 channels

 Within the accompanying pin map file, there is one pin group named "Vcc2ch".
 The pins in this pin group map to two channels, each channel belonging to a different single-channel PXIe-4137 module.
-Note that the first pin in the pin group is considered the primary channel when performing the ganging operation, in this case channel 0 of `SMU_4137_C1_S02` for site 0 and channel 0 of `SMU_4137_C1_S06` for site 1.
-The pin group name is then passed as parameter to the same `SMUGangPinsFIMVThenUngang` method as before, but by the GangAndFIMV - 2 Channels step in the MainSequence of the sequence file.
+Note that the first pin in the pin group is considered the primary channel during the ganging operation; in this case, channel 0 of `SMU_4137_C1_S02` for site 0 and channel 0 of `SMU_4137_C1_S06` for site 1.
+The pin group name is then passed as a parameter to the same `SMUGangPinsFIMVThenUngang` method as before, but by the GangAndFIMV - 2 Channels step in the MainSequence of the sequence file.

 ## 2. Ganging and Unganging Pin Groups at the Sequence level